Tuborg Image Awards

 The Tuborg Stage Image Awards is a televised annual music award presentation in Nepal.
 The event was first held in 1999.
 Tuborg Brewery sponsors the awards.
 The most recent programme included twenty-one different awards.
+While the 22nd Tuborg Image Award Program was observed in September 2022 in Hotel Soltey awarding lifetime achievement to Madam Krishna Shrestha.
+Likewise, 15 artists from all over Nepal including lyricist Ramesh Dahal, Karma Gyaljen Bamjan, Shawroopraj Acharya, Samichhya Adhikari, and others were awarded.